ucb-stat133/stat133-fall-2019/README.md

 ## 8. Transition to Programming Basics for Data Analysis (part 1)

 - :card_index: __Dates__: Oct 14-18
-- :paperclip: __Topics__: You don’t need to be an expert programmer to be a data scientist, but learning more about programming allows you to automate common tasks, and solve new problems with greater ease.
+- :speech_balloon: __Topics__: You don’t need to be an expert programmer to be a data scientist, but learning more about programming allows you to automate common tasks, and solve new problems with greater ease.
 We'll discuss how to write basic functions, the notion of R expressions, and an introduction to conditionals.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + [Creating functions](https://github.com/ucb-stat133/stat133-tutorials/blob/master/06-creating-functions.md) (tutorial)
     + [Introduction to functions](https://github.com/ucb-stat133/stat133-tutorials/blob/master/07-intro-to-functions.md) (tutorial)
     + [Introduction to R expressions and conditionals](https://github.com/ucb-stat133/stat133-tutorials/blob/master/08-intro-to-expressions-conditionals.md) (tutorial)